 Avoid the booze hotspots of Algarve: Albufeira and Vilamoura .
 These are nothing but bland touristy places with OK beaches nearby.

-A much better option is Portimão, where there are excellent beach options like Praia do Vau or Praia dos Três Irmãos.
+A slightly better option is Portimão, where there are excellent beach options nearby: Praia do Vau or Praia dos Três Irmãos.

 There are some other great options around Lagos town like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where some are still looking for Maddie McCann.